Amit-Weis/Notes/SBI4UW/Unit 4.md

 	- pyramid (segmants inside the kidney)
 	- papilla
 	- renal artery and vien
-	- nephrons are the filters of the kidney (around a million in the kidney)
+	- nephrons are the filters of the kidney (around a million in the kidney) (the pipes)
 - nephron
 	- main part is the tube, which is wrapped with cappiliries that keeps supplying blood and reabsorbs the filtered blood
 	- things that get pushed out of the blood include: